 Radcliffe Street, Wolverton, Bucks

-A small mission church of the 1860s, possibly built to double up as a school, with attractive and somewhat ‘Rogueish’ Gothic detail.
+A small mission church of the 1860s, with attractive and somewhat ‘Rogueish’ Gothic detail.
 It is hidden away in a back alley behind the slightly later presbytery.
-The site lies at the heart of the early development of the railway town, now designated as a conservation area.
+The site lies at the heart of the early development of the railway town, now designated a conservation area.
 The interior contains a remarkable recent scheme of mural decoration.

 Wolverton is a railway town.
 The Stephensons’ London & Birmingham railway opened in 1838, with an engineering works established at Wolverton.
 A permanent station was built and Stratford Road laid out in 1840, with Radcliffe Street laid out in 1860.
 A grid of streets was developed, with plots sold off by the railway company for private development, mainly for terraced housing.

 A mission was established in 1864, serving not just the expanding railway town, but a sizeable portion of Buckinghamshire north of Aylesbury and parts of Bedfordshire.
 In due course it became the largest parish in the diocese (it is now said to be the smallest).
 A sizeable plot was obtained on the corner of Stratford Road and Radcliffe Street and the present church built at the rear of the plot, giving onto a back alley.
 The church was opened on Trinity Sunday, 1867.
 The mission priest write to The Tablet (6 July 1867):